flexcompute-readthedocs/Flow360Documentation/docs/source/pythonAPI/flow360clientDoc.rst

 .. py:function:: NewCaseListWithPhase(meshId, config, caseName=None, tags=[], priority='high', parentId=None, phaseCount=1)
    :module: flow360client

-   Submits a sequence of cases from mesh Id, where each case consists of <physical time steps>/<phaseCount> and each case is forked from previous one, except for the first one.
+   Submits a sequence of cases sharing the same meshId, where each case forks from the previous one.
+   The maxPhysicalStep is split equally among the list of cases.
+This capability should only be used for conducting a long unsteady simulation to avoid running a single case for long time.
+For example, if the maxPhysicalStep is 1000 and phaseCount=2, the above API submits 2 cases with maxPhysicalStep=500 for each.

    :param meshId: Mesh Id of format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
    :type meshId: str